buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 Prepare to face unexpected challenges, forge fragile alliances, and fight for survival in a chaotic and dangerous world.

-The Narrator is the architect of this world, the one who shapes reality and weaves the threads of the story.
+The Game Master is the architect of this world, the one who shapes reality and weaves the threads of the story.
 They will present you with challenges, describe places, bring non-player characters to life, and interpret the consequences of your actions.
-In OBSS, collaboration between players and Narrator is essential to create an engaging and unforgettable gaming experience.
+In OBSS, collaboration between players and Game Master is essential to create an engaging and unforgettable gaming experience.
-The true rule that the Narrator must remember is that whatever rule is used, as long as it makes everyone have fun, is the right one!
+The true rule that the Game Master must remember is that whatever rule is used, as long as it makes everyone have fun, is the right one!

 Survival is the fundamental law of this world.
 In OBSS, there are no guarantees of success, and every step could be the last.
 But it is precisely in this struggle for survival that true heroes are forged.
 Through your actions, your cunning, and your courage, you can claim the Law of Reward, gaining experience, wealth, and the opportunity to influence the course of events.